Superman (2025 film): Cast

 A survivor from the destroyed planet Krypton who lives on Earth as a superhero.
 He maintains a separate identity at his day job, working as a journalist for the Daily Planet in Metropolis.
 Director James Gunn said Corenswet's Superman is around 25 years old, making him more established than Tom Welling's version from the CW series Smallville (2001–2011) but younger than Henry Cavill's version in the DC Extended Universe (DCEU).
 Producer Peter Safran described the film's take on the character for the DC Universe (DCU) as "the embodiment of truth, justice and the American way" and "kindness in a world that thinks of kindness as old-fashioned".
 Gunn said Clark is becoming successful as both a journalist and a superhero in the film, but new elements in his life leave him unbalanced.
 These include being "madly in love" with his colleague Lois Lane and making friends with other superheroes who think he is naive.
-The film shows how these elements impact Clark's values and choices, which are flawed and put him on a personal journey.
+The film illustrates how these elements influence Clark's values and choices, which are flawed and lead him on a personal journey.
 Corenswet differentiated Clark's roles in his interactions with his parents, his job at the Daily Planet, and as Superman.
 He described Superman as a "public facing character" who wants to present himself as calm yet authoritative.
 Corenswet drew inspiration for Clark from the comic book All-Star Superman (2005–2008) by Grant Morrison and Frank Quitely and the posture of Christopher Reeve's portrayal from the 1978–87 Superman film series.
 He was also inspired for Clark's voice and demeanor by his brother-in-law, whom he described as the "quietest, most wonderful man" despite his tall height and weighing 270 pounds, and described Clark as a "big presence" who is "desperately trying to be as small as possible and as quiet as possible".
 Gunn consulted DC Comics writer Tom King in relation to other characters' "suspension of disbelief" regarding Clark's dual identity, which was attributed to the use of hypnotic glasses to subtly distort his appearance.
 Gunn included this in the film, noting that it had "kind of been forgotten" from the comic book canon.
 Corenswet also portrays Ultraman, an armored clone of Superman created by Lex Luthor who masquerades as the "Hammer of Boravia" and is controlled via drones and voice prompts.
 Oliver Diego Silva portrays Clark at age two.